 GG148, European circa 1915

-The most odd parlor guitar in the ongoing batch is ready, a European guitar from the waiting room and around 1915.
-The unusual thing about it is to begin with the neck which is not in maple but most likely in Spanish cedar.
+The oddest parlor guitar in the current batch is ready, a European guitar from the waiting room and circa 1915.
+The unusual thing about it is to begin with the neck, which is not made of maple but most likely made of Spanish cedar.
 The neck is both narrow and thin, almost like an electric guitar neck.
-Mens watch unusually short, 60 cm.
-The bottom had an extreme radius and the original ribs inside were of monster size, the biggest and fattest ribs I have seen!
-As a spice to the mash, the end plug had been replaced with an overgrown "thimble" glued and filled with something similar to plastic padding.
+The length is unusually short, 60 cm.
+The bottom had an extreme radius and the original ribs inside were monster size, the biggest and fattest ribs I've ever seen!
+To spice things up, the end plug had been replaced with an overgrown "finger castle" glued and filled with something similar to plastic padding.

 I suspect this guitar was later rebuilt by someone with their own and not so good ideas.
 The neck in Spanish cedar, on the other hand, is original.
 The bottom is probably replaced and definitely the ribs 🙂